UrbanOS-Examples/continuousDelivery/README.md

 # README

 This repository contains the code to setup the Delivery Pipeline.

-This structure is not set in stone and serves just a starting point.
+Proposed directory structure.
+Serves as a starting point.

 ### master
 Contains Docker file to create Jenkins Master image.
 The list of plugins needs to be cleaned up a little bit.
 Also I don't know if we want to install ruby and inspec in the master.
 That should be part of the slave.